Spartigus/BackupScript/README.md

 Based in Python, this script shows the ability to navigate folders and perform folder operations such as searching, iterating, copying and deleting folders.

+To alter the location of the backup and the source folders, edit the .env file located in the repo.

 Below is a screenshot of an example of the CLI display
 ![Screenshot from 2022-04-15 13-24-56](https://user-images.githubusercontent.com/99443437/163513445-68c6ea28-a934-498a-82fb-2fb4f65d69ea.png)